Is FOXO Technologies Inc. (AMEX:FOXO) stock a better investment at this time?

 Sponsored

-As well, it is important to consider FOXO stock ratios such as price-to-sales, which is currently 106.89.FOXO’s price to book ratio for the most recent quarter was 0.73, resulting in an 1.02 price to cash per share for the period.
+As well, it is important to consider FOXO stock ratios such as price-to-sales, which is currently 120.09.FOXO’s price to book ratio for the most recent quarter was 0.92, resulting in an 2.18 price to cash per share for the period.

 How does FOXO Technologies Inc. (FOXO) stock rate among analysts?
 Buy, sell, or hold?